-The LTER National Communications Office is expected to work with the LTER and broader research communities to share discoveries, research opportunities, and education and outreach activities.
-It will have two main responsibilities: A) facilitate communication and coordination among all LTER projects and with a diverse range of stakeholders, and B) foster synthesis through organization of meetings, provide access to synthesis and other meeting products, and facilitate future LTER initiatives and directions in collaboration with the LTER Science Council.
+The LTER Network Coordination Office is expected to work with the LTER Network and broader research communities to share discoveries, research opportunities, and education and outreach activities.
+It will have two main responsibilities: A) facilitate coordination and communication among all LTER projects and with a diverse range of stakeholders, including the management of the Network website and B) foster synthesis through sponsorship of synthetic research activities, organization of meetings, providing access to synthesis and other meeting products via the Network website, and facilitating future LTER initiatives and directions in collaboration with the LTER Science Council.
 It is intended to be a service organization and should not promote its own scientific or outreach agendas.
-While acknowledging the LTER Science Council's leadership role in guiding current and future Network priorities, NSF welcomes novel and creative approaches to advancing this Newtork, defining essential activities or committees, and seeking advice from both within and outside the LTER community.
+While acknowledging the LTER Science Council's leadership role in guiding current and future Network priorities, NSF welcomes novel and creative approaches to advancing the Network, defining essential activities or committees, and seeking advice from both within and outside the LTER community.

-The Principal Investigator (PI) will serve as Director of the office and will work closely with all LTER PIs and co-PIs to achieve the following goals:
+The Principal Investigator (PI) will serve as Director of the Office and will work closely with all LTER PIs and co-PIs to achieve the following goals:

-- · Foster communication and collaboration across all projects - Foster the development of strategic plans and future LTER visioning - Promote the dissemination of information and resources among projects and to additional stakeholder communities, including outreach to local, regional, national, and international audiences of scientists, educators, students, landowners, policymakers, and the general public - Identify opportunities to leverage resources - Foster synthesis activities across research communities using a variety of means that could include small workshops, larger working groups, or postdoctoral research initiatives - Organize a limited number of scoping workshops, short courses, or sessions at international and national meetings, and support the Network's committees and working groups - · Organize regular meetings of the LTER Science Council, an LTER advisory board, and the All Scientists' Meeting - · Serve as the liaison among LTER and other scientific groups or organizations as well as NSF - · Represent the LTER program at research and educational conferences, and at public outreach events - · Maintain and update LTER websites, a centralized personnel database, and a cumulative catalogue of LTER products - Serve as the primary source for communication (e.g., research highlights, press releases, media coverage, research opportunities) with diverse communities on behalf of the LTER Network
+- Foster coordination, collaboration, and communication among all LTER projects - Foster the development of strategic plans and future synthetic research directions - Foster synthesis activities across research communities using a variety of means that could include small workshops, larger working groups, or postdoctoral research initiatives - Promote the dissemination of information and resources among projects and to additional stakeholder communities, including outreach to local, regional, national, and international audiences of scientists, educators, students, and others - Organize regular meetings of the LTER Science Council and the All Scientists' Meeting (which is supported by a supplement to the award) and work with the NSF to organize an annual LTER symposium hosted by the NSF - Organize a limited number of scoping workshops, short courses, or sessions at international and national meetings, and support the Network's committees and working groups - Identify opportunities to leverage resources - Serve as a liaison and promote interactions among LTER and NEON, as well as other relevant scientific groups or organizations, including observational, synthesis, and modeling programs funded by NSF - Represent the LTER Network at research and educational conferences and at other events - Maintain and update a central LTER website that connects site specific pages and - Maintain a centralized personnel database and a cumulative catalogue of LTER products.

-Please see the Budget section of the Proposal Preparation Instructions (Section V.B) below for additional guidance about activities that the National Office should anticipate supporting.
+Please see the Budget section of the Proposal Preparation Instructions (Section V.B) below for additional guidance about activities that the Network Office should anticipate supporting.

-Structure of the National Office:
+Structure of the Network Office:

-NSF anticipates that successful operation and management of an LTER National Office will require a senior-level scientist (the proposal PI) who is familiar with the LTER program as well as with ecological and ecosystem science or environmental biology across habitats, ecosystems, and biomes.
-This individual will have a part-time appointment as the office Director with responsibility for oversight and management of all office activities.
-Additional personnel may include part- or full-time positions for office management, an education and outreach coordinator, and staff who will maintain websites and provide logistical and administrative support.
+NSF anticipates that successful operation and management of the Network Coordination Office will require an engaged senior-level scientist (the proposal PI) who is familiar with the LTER program as well as with ecological science or environmental biology across habitats, ecosystems, and biomes.
+This individual will have a part-time appointment as the Office Director with responsibility for oversight and management of all office activities.
+Additional personnel may be budgeted to support the enterprise.